Paraquat Dichloride: One Sip Can Kill

 To prevent the severe injury and/or death from paraquat ingestion, a paraquat product must:

 - Be used only by a certified applicator or under the direct supervision of a certified applicator.
+Per new EPA-approved labels (which should begin appearing on products in 2019), paraquat may be used only by a certified applicator.

 - Never be transferred to a food, drink or any other container.